Shuzhengz/TPFanCtrl2/README.md

 Some thinkbook models have different EC address, so the program might not work

+### Contributing

+Please open a pull request and have at lease one review to merge it into main

 ## License
 This program has an Unlicense license